 She always wanted to have a job where she could earn money by reading books.
 She loved reading and was hoping that one day it would help her make ends meet, so when her classmate told her that a well renowned literary translator, János Elbert held a translation course at the university, she agreed to attend it.
 Step by step, she learned the know-hows and went on to become a literary translator.

-After having obtained her degree, she worked as a reviewer for a journal called “History” (História).
-She also worked for the literary department of the national broadcasting organization, Radio Hungary (Magyar Rádió) in the 80’s and the 90’s, where she worked on „Writers of the modern era" (Modern írók portréi) and also translated numerous plays for the Radio Theatre (Rádiószínház), in which she frequently appeared too.
-She is the author of two radio plays, a great number of literary and translation theory essays, and she also dealt with the translation of a myriad of books.
+After having obtained her degree, she worked as a reviewer for a journal titled“History” (História).
+She also worked for the literary department of the national broadcasting organization, Radio Hungary (Magyar Rádió) in the 80’s and the 90’s, where she worked on „Writers of the modern era" (Modern írók portréi) and also translated numerous plays for the Radio Theatre (Rádiószínház), where she also performed occasionally.
+She is the author of two radio plays, a great number of literary and translation theory essays, and she also translated dozens of novels.

 A Trip to the United States

-She won the Soros-scholarship and travelled to the United states in 1988.
+She won the Soros scholarship and travelled to the United states in 1988.
 This was the first and only time when the scholarship was available for literary translators.
 Only four people managed to meet the criteria set by the committee, who then became top-notch translators.
 They were István Tótfalusi, Anna Nemes, Rita Bendes and of course, Ágnes Somló.

 They were offered to take part in a six week course where they learned a great deal of useful things at the University of Pennsylvania, for which Ágnes Somló is still thankful.
 The programme offered specialised courses for them which she loved and according to her, the trip and the course both provided her with a whole new perspective.
 The only thing she never managed to get on with was baseball.